fengggli/x-phoenix/docs/copager/qemu_conf.md

 ```

 ## Configuration
-I use libvirt to hypervise qemu/kvm, the configuration file is in docs/copager/ubuntu1604\_libvirt.xml
+1. I use libvirt to hypervise qemu/kvm, the configuration file is in docs/copager/ubuntu1604\_libvirt.xml
+2. I haven't sucessed to use 4k block size for qemu, descripted [here](https://stackoverflow.com/questions/49157684/setting-4k-block-size-for-nvme-in-qemu)

+## useful